FAIRiCUBE/data-requests/README.md

 # data-requests

-Requests for data to be made available within FAIRiCUBE HUB should be requested via the FairiCube_DataIngestionRequest form is available on TEAMs under the WP5 folder.
+Please hand in your requests for data to be made available within FAIRiCUBE HUB by simply adding an issue in this repository.

 ## Existing Data Catalogs